jetstack/tarmak/docs/user-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Public endpoints (Jenkins, bastion host and if enabled apiserver) can be secured
-by limiting the access to a list of cidr blocks.
+by limiting the access to a list of CIDR blocks.
 This can be configured on a
 environment level for all public endpoint and if wanted can be overwritten on a
 specific public endpoint.